Environments

 In case you get stuck, locked out of the Authoring environment, or simply need to reset the superuser password for your author environment(s), you can do that directly via the Cockpit.
 Once you reset the superuser password on the author environment, you can publish the new password to the public environment.

-You must have administrator privileges to perform this action.
+You must have the appropriate role to perform this action.

 Instructions